kbrockhoff/play-commons-daemon/README.md

 play-commons-daemon
 ===================

-Wrapper for running a Play Framework application using Apache Commons Daemon
+Wrapper for running a Play Framework application using Apache Commons Daemon.